Mohammed Burhanuddin: Upliftment

 During his life, Mohammed Burhanuddin regularly urged his followers to extend help to the less fortunate in society.
 In the year H 1424 H/ C.E.
 2002, during his visit to the island nation of Madagascar, Burhanuddin instituted the idea of ‘upliftment’ and called upon all the members of the community to help their fellow community members.
 Along with the community members, he expanded his efforts to help the society at large.
 This can be understood by the aids provided by him in the aftermath of the Bombay Riots and the Bhuj earthquake.

-During the Holy Month of Ramadan, the less fortunate members of the community would be provided essentials such as clothes, food, shelter and medical services.
+During the month of Ramadan, the less fortunate members of the community would be provided essentials such as clothes, food, shelter and medical services.

 To carry out these functions, Mohammed Burhanuddin set up institutions such as His Holiness Doctor Syedna Taher Saifuddin Memorial Foundation (STSMF).

 Trade and business

 The new Trust was aimed to provide modern solutions for today's modern business.
 Throughout his life, Mohammed Burhanuddin urged his community to enter the world of trade, business and industrialization.
-The word ‘Bohra’ itself denotes the meaning of ‘a trader.’.
+The word ‘Bohra’ itself denotes the meaning of ‘a trader’.
 Mohammed Burhanuddin encouraged his followers to move forward and expand their businesses.
 He stressed to his followers to keep the tradition of business and entrepreneurship intact in the community.
 To help his followers to that extent, Mohammed Burhanuddin institutionalized the concept of Islamic Loans which are interest free, known as Qardan Hasanah (Good Loans).
 In 1991, Mohammed Burhanuddin established the Burhani Qardan Hasana Trust.
 The main goal of this trust is to provide interest free loans to community members to fulfill their economic goals and help expand their businesses.
 Furthermore, to help enhance his community members' business skills, Mohammed Burhanuddin set up the Burhaniyah Business Counseling Centre (BBCC) in Mumbai.
 The center organized numerous expos named Burhani Expo to help connect community members with each other to expand their businesses and create a global network of traders within the community.

 In 2014, Mohammed Burhanuddin again re-institutionalized this concept by renaming the Qardan Hasnah trust by the name of Hasanaat al Qardan Hasan al Burhaniyah.
 The BBCC was also absorbed by this new trust and a new department was formed to help community members prosper in their business endeavors.
 This department was named ‘Tijarat Rabeha’ which translates into Profitable Business.
 The main aim of this department is to facilitate the needs of new and upcoming entrepreneurs within the community by providing modern day solutions and ideas to them.
 It also organizes numerous seminars, workshops and webinars to help existing businessmen within the community expand their businesses and evolve their business acumen in course with the ever changing times.